 2.Your home is extremely dusty, or allergies are worse at home.

-3.You can’t manage the temperature in particular sections of your home.
+3.You can’t manage the temperature in certain sections of your home.

 4.You can see ducts that are kinked.

-5.You smell a strong mildew scent when your HVAC system is running.
+5.You smell a strong mold scent when your HVAC system is running.

 Having Service Experts Heating & Air Conditioning add new ductwork can make your home cozier—and healthier—through superior temperature management and air quality.
-Plus, it can boost your furnace’s and air conditioner’s efficiency.
+Plus, it can increase your furnace’s and air conditioner’s efficiency.